Mathonal/modulize/README.md

 in order to ease the command usage, I hard-coded project and combined paths and names so that scripts run without argument run like the following :
 [`combine_py_files.py`](#combine) : search for `project/__main__.py` in repos root
-and create `combined/combined.py`
+and create `combined/project.py`
 [`sync_combined_py_files.py`](#sync) : search for the same tree in repo.

-if run with arguments, script will follow inputted arguments but scripts as they are are not really verbosy on errors :/
+if run with argument [`project_name`], script will follow inputted arguments and search folder this folder but scripts as they are are not really verbosy on errors :/

 # Python Modulization #